 In the past, I have helped people voluntarily, answered emails and met with people one to one.
-In this time I have seen and spoke with many people who have recovered or are well on their way to recovery.
-Below are a small section of these people who have passed their stories on to me.
+In this time, I have seen and spoke with many people who have recovered or are well on their way to recovery from anxiety.
+Below is a small section of these people who have passed their personal anxiety success stories on to me.
 Nothing has been changed in anyway; these are real stories from real people and are just a very small percentage of the people who get in touch with me each year to tell me how well they are doing.
 These are not testimonials; they have been placed here to give encouragement to others.

 Hi, I just wanted to come here and tell my story of the new attitude I have learnt and how much progress I have made.